-In 1979, fifty-three years later, the organization which Dr. Woodson founding, renamed the Association for the Study of African-American Life and History, expanded that celebration to include the entire month of February (the month in which Frederick Douglass and Abraham Lincoln were born), declaring that the accomplishments and contributions of African-Americans were too significant to be confined to a one-week celebration.
+In 1979, fifty-three years later, the organization founded by Dr. Woodson, renamed the Association for the Study of African-American Life and History, expanded that celebration to include the entire month of February (the month in which Frederick Douglass and Abraham Lincoln were born), declaring that the accomplishments and contributions of African-Americans were too significant to be confined to a one-week celebration.

 In September of 1989, over fifty years after Woodson's pioneering effort and a decade after the establishment of National African-American History Month, Morgan State University-in an initiative as bold and as visionary as that of its two antecedents-declared that the history and culture of African-Americans should not be confined to a one-week or a one-month celebration.
 Instead, this rich history and vibrant heritage should be treated with reverence and respect each and every day of the year.